 My conclusion is that I’m somewhat impatient and I get distracted.
 So what?
 Now that I’m cognizant of this character trait, or potential weakness, I can keep an eye out for it.
 It becomes a strength.
 I know that I am impatient, so I take significant steps to notice when I’m acting on my impulses and put a stop to it.

 As lawyers, it is our job to see the opponent’s weaknesses.
 Whether they are counsel’s weaknesses, the holes in the case, the impeachability of the opponent, or any other number of issues, our job is to spot them.
 Then our job is to exploit them, as necessary, to our client’s advantage.

 Now that we have turned the looking glass inward, we can similarly exploit our own weaknesses.
 According to Ralph Waldo Emerson, “Our strength grows out of our weaknesses.”
-There are, in my opinion, two ways to do this.
+There are two ways to do this.
 You can either become hyper-vigilant about your weaknesses and thus make that your strength, or look at the flip side of your weakness as a strength in and of itself.

 In my example above, I became hyper-vigilant about my weakness.
 I keep an eye out for it and try to squash it at the first sign of emergence.
 But others believe that within every weakness there lies a strength.

 Dave Kerpen, author of Likeable Social Media: How to Delight Your Customers, Create an Irresistible Brand, and Be Generally Amazing on Facebook and Other Social Networks wrote about those associations.
 According to Kerpen, drawing from David Rendall’s The Freak Factor: Discovering Uniqueness by Flaunting Weakness, there are direct correlations between various traits.
 He provides a list of apparent weaknesses and coinciding strengths:

 3) Stubborn —> Dedicated